ipspace/netlab/docs/tutorials.md

 # Getting Started

 In this tutorial we'll build a simple 2-node network running OSPF.
-We're assuming you already [installed *netsim-tools* and all the other software needed to run your labs](install.md).
+We're assuming you already [installed *netlab* and all the other software needed to run your labs](install.md).

 ```{tip}
 If you plan to run your lab on MacOS or Windows, use [Vagrant with VirtualBox](labs/virtualbox.md).
 If you plan to run your lab on a Linux server or VM, use [containerlab](labs/clab.md).